-The residential sector contributes heavily to this increase, as the pandemic housing boom has only accelerated an active market.
-New variants of COVID (and ongoing supply chain issues) have increased the cost of a typical project in Miami by about 20%.
-Despite these rising costs, there is still strong demand for new construction.
+Supply-chain issues and new variants of COVID-19 have increased the cost of a typical project in Miami by about 20%.
 Volatility in the market has led some contractors to buy materials earlier than they would have before the pandemic, causing more of a project’s cost to be paid up-front.
-This trend can help explain the gentle decline in commercial construction since 2020.
+This trend can help explain the gentile decline in commercial construction since 2020.
+Despite these costs, there is still strong demand for new construction.